EricFecteau/dcss-api/README.md

 # dcss-api

+`dcss-api` is an easy to use Rust and Python wrapper for [Dungeon Crawl Stone Soup's (DCSS) Webtile](https://crawl.develz.org/) websocket API.
+It supports logging in, starting a game and sending commands during game play.

 ## Documentation

+The documentation for the `dcss-api` can be found [here]() for Rust and [here] for Python.
+The best way to start is to look at the examples [here]() for Rust and [here]() for Python.
+Please see the [Setup](#setup) in order to be able to run these examples.

+In depth documentation about the DCSS websocket API can also be found [here]().

 ## Setup

 ### Building DCSS Webtile

 The API works for both local and public version of DCSS Webtiles.
-To run on a public server, you must limit the connection to one command every 100 milliseconds (i.e. 10 commands per seconds), by setting the `speed_ms` option in while connecting.
+To run on a public server, you must limit the connection to a maximum of one command every 100 milliseconds (i.e. 10 commands per seconds), by setting the `speed_ms` option in while connecting.
 Follow any other rules required by the server's owner.

 It is therefore preferred to run the API against a local version of DCSS Webtile.
 You can find installation information on the [DCSS Webtiles Server page](https://github.com/crawl/crawl/tree/master/crawl-ref/source/webserver).